Let's do it together Let's do it together

 Make sure there’s enough cutlery to go round.
 What you’ll need will depend on what you’re cooking, but whether you’re planning a traditional Christmas dinner, or something a little different, make sure you’ve got enough for the starter, main and dessert.

-If you’ve got the time and budget, wrap a napkin around each cutlery set for a cute festive display (take a look at ours for a little inspo).
+If you’ve got the time and budget, wrap a napkin around each cutlery set for a cute festive display.

 As well as cutlery for the main event, make sure there’s plenty of serving spoons and carving knives, plus teaspoons for the all-important condiments.